Morbius (film): Plot

-At a hospital in Greece, 10-year-old Michael Morbius welcomes his surrogate brother Lucien, whom he unintentionally renames Milo; they bond over their shared blood illness and desire to be "normal".
-Their adoptive father and hospital director Nicholas arranges for Morbius to attend medical school in New York while he focuses on caring for Milo.
+At a hospital in Greece, 10-year-old Michael Morbius welcomes his surrogate brother Lucien, whom he renames Milo; they bond over their shared blood illness and desire to be "normal".
+Seeing Michael's potential, their adoptive father and hospital director Nicholas arranges for Michael to attend medical school in New York while he focuses on caring for Milo.

-25 years later, Morbius publicly declines a Nobel Prize for his work with artificial blood.
+25 years later, Michael publicly declines a Nobel Prize for his work with artificial blood.
 His colleague Martine Bancroft discovers he has secretly captured dozens of vampire bats from Costa Rica in the hope of splicing their genes with his own to cure his condition.
-After informing Milo of his planned illegal experiment, Morbius receives funding from him to outfit a private mercenary vessel in international waters with his equipment.
-While the cure works, it transforms Morbius into a vampire, who kills and drains the crew of their blood after they attack him out of fear.
-Once his bloodlust subsides and he regains his senses, a horrified Morbius erases all CCTV footage of his experiment before contacting the authorities and jumping overboard.
+Michael receives funding from Milo to outfit a private mercenary vessel in international waters with his equipment.
+While the cure works, it transforms Michael into a vampire who kills and drains the crew of their blood after they attack him out of fear.
+Once his bloodlust subsides and he regains his senses, a horrified Michael erases all CCTV footage of his experiment before contacting authorities and jumping overboard.

-Morbius returns to New York and discovers he now has superhuman strength, speed, reflexes, and echolocation, with his vampire bats treating him as one of their own.
+Michael returns to New York and discovers he now has superhuman strength, speed, and echolocation, with his vampire bats treating him as one of their own.
 To control his bloodlust, he subsists on his artificial blood as it gradually ceases to satisfy his needs.
-FBI agents Simon Stroud and Al Rodriguez investigate Morbius' victims and deduce his involvement.
-Milo learns that Morbius is cured but becomes furious when Morbius refuses to cure him as well.
-While checking on a hospitalized Bancroft, Morbius finds a dead nurse, drained of her blood.
-Believing he was responsible, he attempts to escape before being cornered and arrested by Stroud.
-In prison, he is visited by Milo, who offers to use his wealth to free him.
-Upon realizing Milo took his cure and killed the nurse, Morbius escapes to confront him.
-An unrepentant Milo confesses to his bloodlust-induced crime and urges Morbius to embrace his powers as he has.
-Unwilling to hurt his brother, Morbius flees.
+FBI agents Simon Stroud and Al Rodriguez investigate Michael's victims and deduce his involvement.
+Milo learns that Michael is cured but becomes furious when Michael refuses to cure him as well.
+While checking on a hospitalized Martine, Michael finds a dead nurse, drained of her blood.
+Believing he was responsible, he attempts to escape before being arrested by Stroud.
+In prison, he is visited by Milo and realizes Milo took his cure and killed the nurse.
+Michael escapes to confront him.
+An unrepentant Milo urges Michael to embrace his powers as he has.
+Unwilling to hurt his brother, Michael flees.